Responsibility-aware Strategic Reasoning in Probabilistic Multi-Agent Systems: Parametric Model of Stochastic Game

 \item $L: S \FS 2^{\ASP}$ is the state labelling function mapping each state to a set of atomic proposition drawn from $\ASP$.

 \end{itemize} \end{definition}

-We augment CSGs with \textit{reward structures} of the form $r=(r_s, r_a)$, where $r_s: S \to \RRR$ is the state reward and $r_a: \ACT^{\AG} \to \RRR$ is the action reward.
-In this paper, we consider \textit{cumulative rewards}~\cite{kwiatkowska2021automatic}, that is the sum of payoffs accumulated during the run until a specific point.
+Following~\cite{kwiatkowska2021automatic}, we augment CSGs with \textit{reward structures} of the form $r=(r_s, r_a)$, where $r_s: S \to \RRR$ is the state reward and $r_a: \ACT^{\AG} \to \RRR$ is the action reward, and consider \textit{cumulative rewards}, that is the sum of payoffs accumulated during the run until a specific point.